bimalka98/Hardware-Description-Languages/HDLs/week_3.md

 VII.
 Tasks or Functions
 VIII.
 Timing Specifications

-endmodule // No semicolon at the end, like in VHDL
+endmodule // No semicolon at the end.
 ```
 ## Module Instantiation <!--- page 12 introduction to Verilog-->
 * Module declarations(top-level modules) are the templates that are used to create actual objects (instantiations).